How the Equity Index applies to funding

 The funding curve we will apply to equity funding has 226 points.
 These range from $0 through to over $1,000 per student.
 Schools with an EQI of 380 and above receive equity funding.

-The equity components of SIF and CIG will also move to a curved funding model in line with Equity funding.
+The equity components of SIF and CIG has also moved to a curved funding model in line with Equity funding.

 As with equity funding, the equity component will go to schools and kura with an EQI of 379 or higher.